QARANC.co.uk British Legion Poppy Appeal

 Private Catherall

-This was presented by Adjutant General Steele during the opening of the QARANC Depot and Training Establishment in Hindhead.
+This was presented by Gen Sir James Steele, the Adjutant General, during the opening of the QARANC Depot and Training Establishment in Hindhead.
 More can read on the QA Nurses Training Centre page.

 The January 1951 edition of the AMS Magazine featured Private Catherall, the first private soldier of the QARANC.
 Pte Catherall was posted to QAMH Millbank and there is a photo of Pte Catherall standing by the main officers entrance.
 The article cites her year and place of birth as 1932 in Liverpool.
-Her mother was a nurse at the Western Hospital in Liverpool (with thanks to Terry Hissey).
+Her mother was a nurse at the Western Hospital in Liverpool.

 Army Field Nurse Members of The Queen Alexandra's Royal Army Nursing Corps can apply for a nursing commission to give them officer status at any time in their career.
 See the officer rank structure page.